Monday Night: The Oaxacan Hearth

 The Problem: Separate plates create individual sections, forcing a subconscious rush to finish.

 The Solution: The Grand Meze Platter.
 A massive, low profile ceramic disk that serves as the anchor for the table.
 It physically brings everyone together, encouraging a communal rhythm of reaching and passing.
+This emphasis on the communal hearth is a practice we explore further in the Monday Night: The Oaxacan Hearth ritual, where the focus shifts from the platter to the open fire.

 The Acoustic: Managing the "Noise" of the Table